- DHS/DFD Child Care Subsidy Provider Licensing Policy Clarification

-- Trainings and Workshops: The Department’s Training Calendar offers a wide range of workshops in child development, curriculum planning, developmentally appropriate practices, administrative procedure, health and safety and inclusion. (click here for our current training calendar)
+- Trainings and Workshops: The Department’s Training Calendar offers a wide range of workshops in child development, curriculum planning, developmentally appropriate practices, administrative procedure, health and safety and inclusion. (click here for our January training calendar)

 - Spring Child Care Conference: Our annual Spring Conference gives providers the opportunity to have a more in depth training experience and to network with colleagues.

 - The NJ Workforce Registry, which moved to NJCCIS.com in October 2017, allows early childhood and school-age professionals to maintain a record of their experience, education, professional development and credentials in a central location.
 Additionally, it provides the workforce access to professional development resources, information and training opportunities.
 When fully phased in, NJCCIS will be an integrated child care information system, for both the Department of Children and Families, Office of Licensing, and the Department of Human Services, Division of Family Development.
 NJCCIS will provide a single point of access to information on child care licensing, family child care registration, inspections, and complaint information – as well as the NJ Workforce Registry and Grow NJ Kids.
 For more information or to register, please visit www.njccic.com.

 - Director’s Meetings: The Camden County Child Care Directors Meetings take place bi-monthly from October to June.
 All child care center-based programs are welcome to attend.
 These forums offer a perfect venue to learn about new initiatives, receive program updates and also to dialogue and network with colleagues.
 Meeting notices are e-mailed with agendas.